Integral Logistics Management — Operations Management and Supply Chain Management Within and Across Companies

 Fig. 6.2.5.1 Japanese approach (incl. continual improvement (Kaizen) and five Ss).

-This kind of motivation leads ultimately to a quantitatively flexible workforce through the course of time.
+This kind of motivation leads ultimately to flexible capacity of the workforce through the course of time.
 This allows some control of fluctuations in a logistics system set up for continuous demand.
 There are cases where 25% of overload can be handled by “normal” overtime by employees, 25% by “special” overtime, and 50% by scheduling employees’ hours according to need.

 Quality assurance is performing actions to ensure the quality of the goods: